akka/akka/akka-docs/src/main/paradox/java/stream/stages-overview.md

 **completes** when upstream completes

-monitor
+### monitor

-^^^^^^^
-Materializes to a ``FlowMonitor`` that monitors messages flowing through or completion of the stage.
+Materializes to a `FlowMonitor` that monitors messages flowing through or completion of the stage.
 The stage otherwise passes through elements unchanged.
-Note that the ``FlowMonitor`` inserts a memory barrier every time it processes an event, and may therefore affect performance.
+Note that the `FlowMonitor` inserts a memory barrier every time it processes an event, and may therefore affect performance.

 **emits** when upstream emits an element